SAP/spartacus-docs/_pages/install/installing-sap-commerce-cloud.md

 3. Save the file.

 The next time you run the recipe install command, the settings inside `custom.properties` are used to build the `local.properties` file, and there's no need to include `-A local_property:initialpassword.admin=nimda`.

+# Possible issues

+## Failure at the payment step in checkout

+- If you get the following error message

+`Http failure response for https://electornics.local:9002/acceleratorservices/sop-mock/process: 0 Unknown Error`

+This issue is caused by a wrong cofiguration for the `website.electronics.http` & `https` properties.

+Make sure these properties are set to :

+`website.electronics.http`: &nbsp; &nbsp; `http://localhost:9001/yacceleratorstorefront`

+`website.electronics.https`: &nbsp; &nbsp; `https://localhost:9002/yacceleratorstorefront`